Frequently Asked Questions

 Basic startup (home growing):

-Commercial startup costs vary based on scale—our Masterclass covers business budgeting.
+Total: about $60 to $130 to start.
+Commercial startup costs vary based on scale.
+Our Masterclass covers business budgeting.

 What's the cost per tray after initial setup?